ssciolla/mrdc_mbgna_arcgis_analysis/README.md

 ## Dependencies

 This script uses the [requests](https://2.python-requests.org/en/master/) library to interact with the ArcGIS REST API.
-It also uses the `json` module, a standard library.
+It also employs the standard Python `json` library.

 ## Rights